 The PTP SHP2 (the tyrosine phosphatase produced by the oncogene PTPN11) is a known oncogenic driver in a subset of cancers, and also a central signaling node in diverse regulatory pathways—such as the RTK-RAS-MAPK cascade—that are often dysregulated in a wide variety of solid and liquid tumors.

 Inhibition of SHP2 can effectively block these signaling cascades and, in preclinical experimental settings, frequently abrogates tumor growth and/or results in tumor cell death.
 We believe that a potent, selective and orally bioavailable inhibitor of SHP2 represents a valid therapeutic option for treatment of certain cancers that rely on, or are "addicted" to, abnormalities in signaling pathways that can be regulated or amplified by SHP2.
 These include major cancers such as lung cancers, colon cancers and melanomas harboring certain mutations in cancer-driving genes such as KRAS, NF1 or BRAF.
-We have reported new scientific findings by our team in collaboration with Trever Bivona, M.D., Ph.D. and his research group at the University of California, San Francisco that uncovered this potential therapeutic strategy.
+In a recent Nature Cell Biology publication, we reported new scientific findings by our team in collaboration with Trever Bivona, M.D., Ph.D. and his research group at the University of California, San Francisco that uncovered this potential therapeutic strategy.

 In addition, SHP2 has been proposed to be an important intracellular mediator of inhibitory signals transmitted by one or more immune checkpoint receptors, such as the PD-1/PD-L1 axis, that can attenuate antitumor immune responses.
 Inhibition of SHP2 function may be an approach to augmenting or substituting for other modalities to block immune checkpoints.
 Some cancers that rely on SHP2-dependent signaling may also be poorly responsive to currently available immune therapies, representing an opportunity for the potential dual action for SHP2 inhibitors.

-Our lead molecule is a potent, selective, orally available inhibitor of SHP2 that is expected to enter clinical trials in patients with advanced cancer in 2018.
+Our lead molecule is a potent, selective, orally available inhibitor of SHP2 that entered clinical trials in patients with advanced cancer in Q3 2018.

 SHP1 (produced by the PTPN6 gene) is a tyrosine phosphatase expressed in blood cells, particularly those of the immune system.